 In Texas, child support payments are typically calculated using a percentage model.
 For one child, the child support payment is usually 20 percent of the obligor’s net monthly income.
 For each additional child, another 5 percent is added.
 For example, an obligor with three children would pay 30 percent of their net monthly income.

 However, there are circumstances and considerations that can change these calculations and the amount owed.
 For example, there are federal deductions and mandatory deductions that are sometimes applied to the income calculations.
-Considerations should also be made for things like the child or children’s health and dental insurance.
+Considerations should also be made while calculating child support for things like the child or children’s health and dental insurance.

-It is important to speak with an attorney about options and special circumstances whether you are the parent who is paying or who is receiving the child support payments.
+It is important to get help from an attorney to calculate child support and speak with them about options and special circumstances whether you are the parent who is paying or who is receiving the child support payments.

 At Sandoval Law Firm we understand the stress of dealing with divorce, child custody and domestic violence.
 Our firm consists of founding attorney Raul Sandoval Jr. and a dedicated support staff.
 Mr. Sandoval earned his law degree from Texas Tech University School of Law.
 Since that time, he has been practicing family law in the Austin area, as well as teaching seminars, classes and other forms of professional development.